mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 heat shielding will burn up.
 If equipped with undamaged heat shielding, re-entry is successful on an Easy (4+) Pilot (1D x 10 minutes, DEX) check, with failure resulting in burn-up (this task is often undertaken at a slower rate, making it easier).
-Damage to the ship

-Ship Design

-from proximity to a star in the absence of heat shielding is at the Referee’s discretion but should start at 1D per round, increasing by a cumulative 1D as the ship gets closer.
+Damage to the ship from proximity to a star in the absence of heat shielding is at the Referee's discretion but should start at 1D per round, increasing by a cumulative 1D as the ship gets closer.
 Heat shielding does not provide protection against starship weapons.
 Heat shielding costs MCr0. per ton of hull.

 RADIATION SHIELDING (TL7)
-Radiation shielding improves the crew’s protection against radiation from both natural sources (such as solar flares and pulsars) and artificial (including nuclear missiles and meson weapons).
+Radiation shielding improves the crew's protection against radiation from both natural sources (such as solar flares and pulsars) and artificial (including nuclear missiles and meson weapons).
 A ship with radiation